nandangrover/model-communicator/Readme.md

 ```
 This takes 3.5 hours on a 40GB A100 GPU, and more than that for GPUs with less processing power.

-Google drive folder with all of the assets required to run the notebook and model communicator is present in this [Google Drive Folder](https://drive.google.com/drive/folders/1bCSItrWGCvP7vLmvWOhaJ3Wo0lLnGefs?usp=sharing).
-It contains the finetuned alpaca models as well.

 #### Model Communicator
 This subsystem is responsible for communication between fine-tuned Student and Tutor models.
 It also enables communication between base student and Tutor model.
 The bin folder contains binaries extracted from [llama.cpp](https://github.com/ggerganov/llama.cpp), which helped quantize the tuned Alpaca models.
 In order to run the script add the base, student and tutor models in models directory.
-The models itself can be found in the [Google Drive Folder](https://drive.google.com/drive/folders/1bCSItrWGCvP7vLmvWOhaJ3Wo0lLnGefs?usp=sharing) under the chatbot/alpaca-base, chatbot/alpaca-student and chatbot/alpaca-tutor folders respectively.

 To run the script, use this command: